-Accelerometer data at the epoch-level are characterized by a large proportion of zeros, a heavy positive skew, and high autocorrelation (Lee and Gill 2018).
+Accelerometer data at the epoch-level are characterized by a large proportion of zeros, a heavy positive skew, and high autocorrelation.
 The complexity in the distribution of epoch-level data means that parametric approaches to imputation that assume a standard distribution, such as the normal distribution, are likely to be inappropriate.

-Further, epoch-level accelerometer data collected over the course of a week is characterized by complex within-person patterns.
+Further, epoch-level accelerometer data collected over the course of a week are characterized by complex withinperson patterns.
 There are patterns of activity that are dependent on time of day, and these patterns are generally different on weekends compared to weekdays.
 Allowing for these patterns on the epoch-level is a statistical and computational challenge.